Online Trauma Therapy for Teens: What You Need to Know

 Can trauma therapy be done virtually?

 Yes.
-Evidence-based trauma therapies — including CPT, TF-CBT, and EMDR — work just as well online as in person.
+Evidence-based trauma therapies work as well online as in person.
+This includes CPT, TF-CBT, PE, and EMDR.
 Virtual therapy removes barriers like travel, long wait times, and limited access to specialists in your area (Morland et al., 2014).

 How do I help a traumatized teenager?

 Start by believing them.
 Avoid pressuring them to "move on."
 Keep home feeling safe and predictable.
-Most importantly, get professional support early — research shows parental involvement in trauma treatment leads to better outcomes for teens (Cohen et al., 2017).
+Get professional support earl.
+Research shows parental involvement in trauma treatment leads to better outcomes for teens (Cohen et al., 2017).

 Is online therapy effective for teens?